jmbybel/SWENG500/DatabaseLayer/MONGODB.md

 As of the writing of this, some things are not fully in place to support this.

 ## To be deprecated
-API and lower access to anything except Device and Payload Request/Response
+API and lower access to anything except Sensor and Payload Request/Response

 ##Console basics
 you might need to debug things directly in the database if your data is not coming across well.